 "One of the factors that impacts the harvesting time is weather.
 In terms of harvesting, a dry summer is better than a frost-free, mild winter," says Tauno Tuuppa, a Forest Specialist at Metsä Group.

-In most forest estates the focus in the spring is on planting the seedlings.
+The focus in the spring on planting the seedlings

 "Traditionally, most of the seedlings of coniferous trees are planted in the spring or early summer.
 But you can plant seedlings starting from the frost melting all the way to the autumn, as long as you account for the soil, tree species and the seedlings' cultivation method," says Tuuppa.